US doctors develop breast cancer prevention vaccine

 He stated that 50 participants would eventually take part in the trial.
 He claims that among all cancers in women, including in Turkey, breast cancer is one of the most common.

-The Turkish professor said that the most important thing that the research team has achieved is the development of a vaccine that has been developed and tested in a laboratory for years and is now moving toward a clinical trial.
+The Turkish professor said that the most important thing that the research team, including myself, has achieved is the development of a vaccine that has been developed and tested in a laboratory for years and is now moving toward a clinical trial.

 He said that volunteers would be watched over for the following five years and that the vaccine would only be approved for commercial use if it had been deemed safe to use in larger clinical trials.